g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 I saw a similar [idea](https://www.pragmaticobjects.com/chapters/003_reusable_assertions.html) by [@skapral](https://github.com/skapral), but it solves only half of issues.
-There're no test methods anymore, but we stil need to rely on framework's black magic and create test classes for it in a hope that JUnit will find it and run as expected.
+There are no test methods anymore, but we stil need to rely on framework's black magic and create test classes for it in a hope that JUnit will find it and run as expected.

 What I want to see in my test cases is a single entry point and